 9. Sentence fragments

-The common causes of this error are that the sentence or clause requires a subject-verb construction, or there is a separated prepositional phrase or dependent clause.
+The common causes of a fragment are that the sentence or clause requires a subject-verb construction.
+Or that there is a separate prepositional phrase or dependent clause.

 Looking forward to meeting you next Sunday.
 (Incorrect)

 I’m looking forward to meeting you next Sunday.
 (Correct)

 I found a great new position in tech.
 The remedy for all my financial problems.
 (Incorrect)

 I found a great new position in tech, which will be the remedy for all my financial problems.
 (Correct)

 A run-on sentence is also called a fused sentence.